Classification and Spatiotemporal Correlation of Dominant Fluctuations in Complex Dynamical Systems: Results and discussion

 It is interesting to look into the temporal correlations between LENS (red) and \textit{$\tau$}SOAP (blue) fluctuations.
-Going back to the \textbf{LEAP} time-series, this classification (\textit{$\tau$}SOAP \textit{vs.} LENS fluctuations) allows us to color atoms, over time, on the basis of the dynamical event they are experiencing (predominantly \textit{$\tau$}SOAP, predominantly LENS or simultaneously occurring).
+Going back to the \textbf{LEAP} time-series, this classification (\textit{$\tau$}SOAP \textit{vs.} LENS fluctuations) allows us to color atoms based on the dynamical event they are experiencing over time (predominantly \textit{$\tau$}SOAP, predominantly LENS or simultaneously occurring).
 On the right side of Fig.~\ref{fig:fig04}B, two example \textbf{LEAP} time-series (magnitude) for two representative atoms are reported in black: LENS and \textit{$\tau$}SOAP (outliers) fluctuations are identified in red and blue bands, respectively.
 As clearly shown in both plots (see also SI Appendix, Fig. S4), the selected IDs experience several structural fluctuations (sequence of blue bands) before sliding on the metal surface (red bands).
 Extending this analysis to all the atoms visiting the outlier (relevant fluctuation) regions, we can obtain a quantitative characteristic time estimation for the LENS and \textit{$\tau$}SOAP fluctuations occurring in the system.
-For each atom crossing the \textit{$\tau$}SOAP fluctuation region (blue domain in Fig.~\ref{fig:fig04}B), we compute the mean time interval ($\tau$) between two successive \textit{$\tau$}SOAP events, thereby obtaining the cumulative distribution functions (CDFs) shown in Fig.~\ref{fig:fig04}C (see Methods for technical details).
+For each atom crossing the \textit{$\tau$}SOAP fluctuation region (blue domain in Fig.~\ref{fig:fig04}B), we compute the mean time interval ($\tau$) between two successive \textit{$\tau$}SOAP events, thereby obtaining the cumulative distribution functions (CDFs) shown in Fig.~\ref{fig:fig04}C (see \textit{Materials and Methods} for technical details).
 The characteristic transition times ($\tau*$, Fig.~\ref{fig:fig04}C, Left) of the structural re-ordering are reported by distinguishing atom trajectories visiting the \textit{$\tau$}SOAP outlier region (dashed blue line) from their subset also experiencing the sliding event (solid blue line).
 In addition, the characteristic curve related to the sliding events is displayed (in red).
 It is worth noting that the probability to observe \textit{$\tau$}SOAP (blue) or LENS (red) fluctuations in the system follows the typical Poisson distribution, which is expected for rare transition events.
 In detail, Fig.~\ref{fig:fig04}C (Left) confirms the rare nature of sliding events which, indeed, happen less frequently than the structural re-ordering: 19 ns and $0.5$ ns are the estimated characteristic times of sliding and rearrangement before sliding, respectively.
-Furthermore, the blue CDFs reveal that the characteristic transition time scale of structural fluctuations is slightly shorter when atom's rigid surface motion comes after ($\tau*$ = 0.3 ns for the solid blue, while $\tau*$ = 0.5 ns for the dashed blue line).
-Namely, slightly more frequent, structural (\textit{$\tau$}SOAP) fluctuations trigger a diffusive (LENS) fluctuation with a higher probability.
-The number of structural re-ordering transitions needed before observing an atom's sliding event along the surface is shown in Fig.~\ref{fig:fig04}C, Right (see Methods).
+Furthermore, the blue CDFs reveal that the characteristic transition time scale of structural fluctuations is slightly shorter when atom's rigid surface motion (LENS fluctuation) follows after ($\tau*$ = 0.3 ns for the solid blue, while $\tau*$ = 0.5 ns for the dashed blue line).
+This shows how, in this system, a local diffusive LENS event is always anticipated by a set of blue fluctuations occurring with a frequency that is $\sim65-70 \%$ higher than the normal one (namely, compared to the average frequency observed for blue fluctuations in general in the system).
+Fig.~\ref{fig:fig04}C (Right) also shows the number ($\sim49$) of \textit{$\tau$}SOAP structural re-ordering transitions preceding the observation of every atomic sliding (LENS event) on the surface.
+This indicates that in a surface where structural fluctuations are ubiquitous, observing one rigid atomic sliding on the surface is a rare event (see also \textit{Materials and Methods}) that, statistically, is observed when one atom undergoes a set of \textit{$\tau$}SOAP that are considerably more packed in time (more frequent) than what happens on average.